-Dr. Stilp founded RISE to help patients achieve their performance potential in fitness and life.
+Dr. Stilp is a sports and spine physician.
+She founded RISE to help patients achieve their performance potential in fitness and life.
 Patients receive an expert, holistic approach to spine and sports care without surgery through treatments unique to each patient’s needs.
+Dr. Stilp is a board certified, fellowship trained interventional physiatrist.

 RISE combines Dr. Stilp’s spine and sports medicine expertise, state-of-the-art facilities, and innovative methods to give patients the most revolutionary treatment and care.
-Dr. Stilp’s treatment uses exercise to combat athletic and spine injuries.
+Dr. Stilp’s treatment uses exercise, diagnostic imaging interpretation, interventional procedures and regenerative medicine to combat athletic and spine injuries.
 A graduate degree in mechanical engineering is the reason for her methodical approach to understanding the root causes of injury by systematically addressing faulty biomechanics or structural imbalances.

 Personalized services that strengthen your body and mind